JetBrains/intellij-sdk-docs/reference_guide/custom_language_support/declarations_and_references.md

 but there is a plugin which _knows_ that this literal references a file name, and provides such reference.

-### Implicit references
+### Implicit References

 Implicit references are the references which should be part of the mechanism to obtain a target by a reference, without the inverse ability to search or rename such references by a target.

-To provide an implicit reference, implement and register [`ImplicitReferenceProvider`](upsource:///platform/core-api/src/com/intellij/model/psi/ImplicitReferenceProvider.java).
+To provide an Implicit reference, implement and register [`ImplicitReferenceProvider`](upsource:///platform/core-api/src/com/intellij/model/psi/ImplicitReferenceProvider.java).

 **Example:**